-The Consolidated Entity invests directly in 28 unlisted property securities funds.
-Due to a lack of liquidity in the underlying investment portfolios, 5 have suspended redemptions, 17 have always been closed to redemptions due to the investment structure as outlined in their original constitutions, 3 investments were listed on the Australian Stock Exchange but are now deemed insolvent and 3 have limited liquidity features, meaning that the Consolidated Entity, should it want to, has limited ability to realise these investments due to limited or no redemption options available through these structures.
-Unit prices have continued to be provided by the respective managers on either a monthly or quarterly basis.
+The Consolidated Entity invests directly in 25 unlisted property securities funds.
+Due to a lack of liquidity in the underlying investment portfolios, or due to the initial structure of the Fund as detailed in their original product disclosure statements and constitutions, 4 have suspended redemptions, 14 have always been closed to redemptions due to the investment structure as outlined in their original constitutions, 3 investments were listed on the ASX but are now deemed insolvent and 4 have limited liquidity features, meaning that the Consolidated Entity, should it want to, has limited ability to realise these investments due to limited or no redemption options available through these structures.

-Consistent with 30 June 2009, the Consolidated Entity has valued its investments in each of the underlying unlisted property securities funds based on the net asset value provided as at 30 June 2010, or where this has not been provided, the latest available net asset value.
+Consistent with 30 June 2011, the Consolidated Entity has generally valued its investments in each of the underlying unlisted property securities funds based on the net asset value provided as at 30 June 2012, or where this has not been provided, the latest available net asset value.
 In circumstances where the latest available net asset value has not been obtained, an assessment of the appropriateness of the value has been made based on knowledge of valuation and transactional movements in the underlying investment's structure as compared to similar portfolios.
-As the Consolidated Entity is not seeking to sell its assets in the near term, an additional discount would not normally be applied.
-However further consideration was then given to each net asset value in the current environment to determine whether an additional discount should be applied by assessing other prevailing market evidence, including transactional evidence and an assessment of the ability of the underlying investments to continue as a going concern.
-This analysis included application of discounts to unaudited net asset values where the funds' underlying property investments were all located in Europe.

 Although the Directors of the Responsible Entity consider this value to represent fair value as at the reporting date, uncertainty exists as to the likely unit price of each of the unlisted property securities funds when these funds re-commence acceptance of redemptions.